 It has been a few hours since I got off the phone with Fisher-Price customer service and I still have not received the e-mail with the prepaid stamp.

 If you have the same issue with this product, I encourage you to call the customer service number at 1-800-432-5437.
-The more people who
+The more people who complain, the faster we can get this poor product off store shelves.

 No comments: